Every sentence must have a subject (noun) which is a person, place, thing, or idea.

 You Do It.

-Choose the correct subordinating conjunction to fill the space at the beginning of the adverb clause.
+Choose the correct subordinating conjunction to fill the space at the beginning of the adverb clause.1.
+We keep our car in the garage, _______ it will not be stolen.

 a) Since